nachtelb/RecentTopics/README.md

-Recent in Tabs for phpBB 3.2 (pre-alpha non-functional, download release-version for phpBB 3.1)
+Recent in Tabs for phpBB 3.2
 ============

 Extension for phpBB 3.2 to display recent topics as first tab with categories in tabs.
+Status: Basic functionality (Backend useable to set the number of topics to show.
+Help welcome!)

 ##### Based on NV Recent Topics for phpBB 3.0, by Joas Schilling ([nickvergessen](https://github.com/nickvergessen))
 ##### Based on Recent Topics for phpBB 3.1, by ([PayBas](https://github.com/PayBas))